tandemdude/hikari-lightbulb/docs/source/index.rst

 ..
-Hikari Command Handler documentation master file, created by sphinx-quickstart on Sun May 10 19:43:22 2020.
+Lightbulb documentation master file, created by sphinx-quickstart on Sun May 10 19:43:22 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.